carolynwu/Messenger/README.md

 set up routing:
 ````
   const APP_ROUTES:Routes=[
-  { path:'', redirectTo:'/messages',`pathMatch:'full'`},
+  { path:'', redirectTo:'/messages',pathMatch:'full'},
   { path:'messages', component:MessagesComponent},
   { path:'auth', component:AuthenticationComponent}
   ];

+  export const routing=RouterModule.forRoot(APP_ROUTES);
 ````

-App_Routes is the type of Routes which is provided by @angular router package,each route has a path which is the part we see in the URL after the slash
+App_Routes is the type of Routes which is provided by @angular router package,each route has a path which is the part we see in the URL after the slash. using the built-in RouterModule Angular2 ships with

 You can get also reference from here https://github.com/ericdouglas/MEAN-Learning